NickBulbeck/CampaignChart/Notes.md

 CURRENT TODO
-Right-clicking a munro highlights it in the list Right-clicking a list item highlights it on the playArea
+Right-clicking a list item highlights it on the playArea.
+Make it so that cmnd+S saves the chart.

 DESIGN NOTES